Financial Samurai

 Making a small fortune is really fun.
 You can do so more easily if you can correctly predict a trend.
 Not only will you earn a much higher return on your investment, you’ll also suffer less anxiety and grief.

-What’s amazing is that when I first wrote this post in 2016, not too many people were talking about investing in middle-America.
-Post-pandemic, investing in rental properties in the Sunbelt through a real estate investing platform like Fundrise is all the rage!
+What's amazing is that when I first wrote this post in 2016, not too many people were talking about investing in middle-America.
+Post-pandemic, investing in rental properties in the Sunbelt through a private real estate investing platform like Fundrise has increased in popularity.

 The Investment Trends I’ve Ridden